getporter/porter/docs/content/authoring-bundles.md

 ## Outputs

-Outputs are part of the [CNAB Spec](https://github.com/deislabs/cnab-spec/blob/master/101-bundle-json.md#outputs) and allow outputs generated during the course of executing a bundle to be accessed.
+Outputs are part of the [CNAB Spec](https://github.com/deislabs/cnab-spec/blob/master/101-bundle-json.md#outputs) to allow access to outputs generated during the course of executing a bundle.
 These are global/bundle-wide outputs, as opposed to step outputs described in [Parameters, Credentials and Outputs](/wiring/).
 However, as of writing, each bundle output is only valid if it references a step output declared under one or more [bundle actions](#bundle-actions).